Festivities coming to western Massachusetts for the rest of June

-(WWLP) – As we head into the third week of June and with summer around the corner, there are many activities to anticipate here in western Massachusetts.
+SPRINGFIELD, Mass.
+(WWLP) – There are a handful of events coming up in western Massachusetts as summer approaches.

-The region is best known and home to its festivals, town fairs, and fireworks.
-22News has narrowed down the top events to visit this month before July’s festivities begin.
+The region is home to lots of festivals, town fairs, and firework displays.
+22News has compiled the top events to visit this month before July’s festivities begin.

-Here is a list of festivals to check out in the area:
+Here is a list of festivities to check out in the area:

 - June 16-18, from12PM – 2 PM